PJWalker/daggerheart/content/Places/Katar.md

 A scrubland/savana region north of [[Places/Haven/index]].
-IDK if I’m keeping this name, but it’s where most of the [[Katari]] are from, so…
+IDK if I’m keeping this name, but it’s where most of the [[Rules/Ancestries/Katari]] are from, so…

 # Mood board
 ![[Katar-1746720445259.webp]]